-Think you may need a simple tooth extraction in Spring?
 There are two types of tooth extractions.
-When a tooth is clearly visible above the gum line, and the dentist is able to remove it using forceps, the procedure is known as a simple extraction.
-If the problem lies deeper within the gum line, however, the gum tissue and/or bone may need to be removed in order to extract the tooth.
+When a tooth is clearly visible above the gum line, and the dentist can remove it using forceps, the procedure is known as a simple extraction.
+If the problem lies deeper within the gum line, the gum tissue and/or bone may need to be removed to extract the tooth.
 This is known as a surgical extraction.
 Wisdom teeth removal is a common reason for tooth extraction at our practice.
-Wondering if you need wisdom teeth removal?
-Schedule an appointment with us today.

 If it’s too firmly lodged in place to be removed in this way, it will be necessary to section the tooth into smaller pieces before being removed.
 It may be necessary to place sutures to close the area.
 When this is the case, we may use soluble sutures, which dissolve over time, so you do not have to make another appointment to have them removed.

 After the tooth extraction, you will need to treat the affected area with care as there may be bleeding.
-Our tooth removal dentist near you may prescribe medications to help deal with pain and swelling and will provide you with specific instructions in handling the tooth extraction site.
-Want to learn more about the tooth extraction procedure?
-Call us now to book an appointment with our tooth dentist near you.
+Our specialist may prescribe medications to help deal with pain and swelling and will provide you with specific instructions in handling the tooth extraction site.